kay-han/kay-han/README.md

 ### Hi I'm Kay 👋

 A Student of College of Computing at Illinois Institute of Technology <br>
-I am studying the Data Analytics, Test Automation and Full Stack Web Development.
+I am studying the Data Analytics, Full Stack Web Development and Test Automation.

 <p>